Monday, January 16, 2012

 The second item I received was another artifact of craftsmanship; a tome of modern woodworking.

-Schwarz was forced to leave Popular Woodworking, not by a power grab or some corporate conspiracy but by his own convictions.
+Schwarz was forced to leave the magazine, not by a power grab or some corporate conspiracy but by his own convictions.
 He decided it was better to live on a four figure income than to slave away his days working at a corporate job where he was expected to make a profit rather than produce the highest quality of work; an idea that we can all relate to.

 So when I read about Schwarz sticking it to the man (politely) and writing a book sticking it to mass-produced particle board furniture garbage, I knew that it would be something worth reading.
 I was and currently am the key audience for this book.

-This path led me to rediscover The Woodwright's Shop and I then began to discover modern toolmakers who were still concerned with craftsmanship and quality.
+This path lead me to rediscover The Woodwright's Shop and I then began to discover modern toolmakers who were still concerned with craftsmanship and quality.
 I don't think I knew what quality was until I ventured down this path.

 I think this episode of Roy's show perfectly sums up well...everything.
 Watch the episode The Spirit of Woodcraft from The Woodwright's Shop.